kyleneideck/BackgroundMusic/CONTRIBUTING.md

 No dependencies so far, though you're welcome to add some.

-The best place to start is probably `DEVELOPING.md`, which has an overview of the project and instructions for building, debugging, etc. Though it's kind of long and not very interesting, so you might prefer to go straight into the code.
+The best place to start is probably `DEVELOPING.md`, which has an overview of the project and instructions for building, debugging, etc. It's kind of long, though, and not very interesting, so you might prefer to go straight into the code.

 If you've got questions related to Core Audio, the [Core Audio mailing list](https://lists.apple.com/archives/coreaudio-api) is very useful.
 There's also the [Core Audio